The low-rank hypothesis of complex systems

 Interestingly, the previous inequality suggests a non-arbitrary way of selecting the reduction matrix.
-Indeed, minimizes the factor $\|W(I-M^+M)\|_2$, related to the interactions among the elements of the system (see Methods).
-This choice for $M$ also has a notable consequence: each observable $X_{\mu}$ generally becomes a global observable in that it contains information on most vertices.
-This characteristic, alongside that it is a finite-size dimension reduction, make our approach stands out from many mean-field modeling approaches used in network science in which vertices are coarse-grained according to their degree (local property) or to some other mesoscopic property of the network.
+Indeed, minimizes the factor $\|W(I-M^+M)\|_2$ related to the interactions in the system, generally making each observable $X_\mu$ global, i.e., containing information on most vertices (Methods).

-The choice made in Eq.~\eqref{eq:choiceM} prompted us to derive another inequality revealing the contribution of the network singular values to the alignment error (see Methods, Theorem~\ref{thm:upper_bound_rapid_decrease_simplified}):
+The choice made in Eq.~\eqref{eq:choiceM} prompted us to derive another inequality revealing the contribution of the network singular values to the alignment error (Methods, Theorem~\ref{thm:upper_bound_rapid_decrease_simplified}):

 where $P=V_nV_n^\top$.
-The upper bound is not meant to be as tight as possible, but intuitive.
-For instance, the inequality provides a criterion for exact dimension reduction.
-Indeed, if $J_x' = dI$ for some real constant $d$ and $n = r$, the upper bound vanishes to zero and the dimension reduction is exact (recall that $\sigma_{i} = 0$ for $i > r$; see Methods).
-As a consequence, a general class of dynamics, including recurrent neural networks and the Wilson-Cowan neuronal dynamics, can be exactly reduced (see Methods).
-Moreover, the theorem connects the rapid decay of singular values of the networks to the error in the vector field of the reduced dynamics.
+Notably, the inequality provides a criterion for exact dimension reduction: if $J_x' = dI$ for $d\in \mathbb{R}$ and $n = \rank(W)$, the upper bound vanishes to zero and the dimension reduction is exact (Methods).
+Consequently, a general class of dynamics, including recurrent neural networks and the Wilson-Cowan neuronal dynamics, can be exactly reduced (Methods).
+The upper bound~\eqref{eq:upper_bound_rapid_decrease_letter} is meant to be intuitive (not necessarily tight): it connects the swift decay of singular values of a network with the dimension reduction error.
+As a basic example, the relative alignment error $\mathcal{E}(x)/\|x\|$ for the linear system $\dot{x} = Wx$ is simply upper-bounded by $\sigma_{n+1}/\sqrt{n}$, meaning that a rapid decrease of the singular values of $W$, be it related to an arbitrarily weighted network, directly induces a rapid decrease of the alignment error.

-Figure~\ref{fig:error_vector_fields} shows a rapid decrease of the error with the dimension $n$, the latter being in accordance with the rapid decay of the upper bound and of the singular values.
-In \prettyref{SIsubsec:error_bound}-\prettyref{SIsubsec:bifurcations}, we show how the least-square reduced dynamics satisfactorily predicts the emergence of an epidemic in the epidemiological dynamics or the hysteresis of the global activity (resp. population size) of the neuronal (resp. microbial) dynamics on real networks (Fig.~\ref{fig:bifurcation_wilson_cowan_to_exact} and Fig.~\ref{fig:bifurcations_3}).
-Altogether, as schematized in Fig.~\ref{fig:low_dimension_hypothesis}, the low-rank hypothesis induces a low-dimension hypothesis for dynamics on network.